oliora/clocks_test/README.md

 # Clocks Test

-Tests for behavior of STL and Boost <chrono>'s system/steady clocks and related stuff like sleeps and waits.
+Set of tools which allow to test how STL and Boost performs on your platform in case of system time changed.
+Currently contains tests for `chrono::steady_clock`, `chrono::system_clock`, sleep methods of `this_thread` and wait methods of `condition_variable` and `future`.

 ## Prerequisities